TritonDataCenter/rfd/rfd/0113/README.md

     For example, I don't have a feel for the impact on Terraform support to require this.

-3. Transferred images could have a new image state=transferred.
-The receiver would have to `triton image accept-transfer IMAGE...` to move it to state=active to have it in the default set of listed images for provisioning.
+3. Transferred images could have a new image state=cloned.
+The receiver would have to `triton image accept-clone IMAGE...` to move it to state=active to have it in the default set of listed images for provisioning.
 This is an example of the latter "explicitly trust every transferred image".